Marching Band Parent 101

 • Awards: At the end of the event, bands are ranked, and awards are given for categories like Best Music, Best Visual, and Overall Performance.

 • Rehearsals: Marching band is a significant commitment.
 Once the school year begins students will practice before school and continue through first hour.
+Section Captains may ask for additional rehearsals that will cover visual and musical elements of the show.

 Games & Competitions: The band will perform at football games, parades, and various competitions.
 Competitions are typically on Saturdays and can last all day, from early morning rehearsals to late-night awards ceremonies.